vincentcheny/AHK-Scripts/README.md

 ***
-# 极简下载器
+# SimpleDownloader
 ## How to use
 Just install [AutoHotKey](https://autohotkey.com/) and run with it.
-Everything is quite straight-forward though you might not know any about Chinese (:D).
-If you prefer to read in English indeed, please wait for the version to be released a little bit later.
+Everything is quite straight-forward even if you are not familiar with Chinese (:D).

 ## Features
 + Clipboard recognition and saved path checking
-+ Support FTP and Gopher URL
++ Support FTP, Gopher URL and HTTP download
-+ Resume from breakpoint (to be tested)

 ## ChangeLog
 0.1.0